sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 Let's imagine we have a reserve in some value currency (e.g. dollars or ETH) and we use to store value when someone buys tokens, and take value from when someone sells them.
-Here we will use a single reserve holding multiple tokens.
+Here we will use a single reserve holding a single token.
 See Meni Rosenfeld's [document](https://drive.google.com/file/d/0B3HPNP-GDn7aRkVaV3dkVl9NS2M/view) to see how it would apply for a single token hold in multiple reserves.